finos/FDC3/docs/api-bridging/spec.md

 4. If the most recent (first in the incoming array) type OR value of that type doesn't match the most recent context broadcast on the channel, broadcast it to un-typed listeners only.

 After applying the `connectedAgentsUpdate` message, the newly connected desktop agent and other already connected agents are able to begin communicating through the bridge.

+Channel state synchronization messages from the DAB to Desktop Agents should be handled atomically to prevent message overlap with `fdc3.broadcast`, `channel.broadcast`, `fdc3.addContextListener` or `channel.getCurrentContext`.

 #### Step 6.
 Disconnects